Woolwich Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 93.31 mi of roadways, of which 51.93 mi were maintained by the municipality, 32.05 mi by Gloucester County and 3.62 mi by the New Jersey Department of Transportation and 5.71 mi by the New Jersey Turnpike Authority.

 Several major roadways traverse through the township.
-U.S. Route 322 passes through the center of the municipality while the New Jersey Turnpike passes through the southeastern part of the township for about 5.75 mi and connects to Route 322 at Interchange 2.
+U.S. Route 322 passes through the center of the municipality while the New Jersey Turnpike passes through the southeastern part of the township for about 5.75 mi and connects to Route 322 at exit 2.

 Major county roads that pass through include County Road 538 and County Road 551.

-Interstate 295 is accessible outside the municipality in neighboring Logan, Oldmans and Gloucester townships.
+Interstate 295 is accessible outside the municipality in neighboring Greenwich, Logan, Oldmans townships.

 Public transportation

 NJ Transit bus service between Salem and Philadelphia is available on the 401 route.